jonrau1/ElectricEye/README.md

 The `Compliance.RelatedRequiremens` JSON list only accepts up to 32 strings so with that in mind I was not very aggressive in my mappings to NIST CSF to avoid running over that hard limit.
 I blame ISO 27001:2013, that compliance framework has a ton of mapped controls from the CSF.
 To that effect you will only be receiving a coarse-grained mapping, at best, hence why I stress that you should do your own analysis on this.
 I also did not do any mapping into the Respond or Recover functions of NIST CSF, the subcategories are very vague in those areas and I cannot assume that you actually analyze and respond to threats, map that on your own if need be.

-The mappings list is [located here](https://github.com/jonrau1/ElectricEye/blob/master/compliance-mapping/electriceye-auditor-compliance-mapping.xlsx)
+~~The mappings list is [located here](https://github.com/jonrau1/ElectricEye/blob/master/compliance-mapping/electriceye-auditor-compliance-mapping.xlsx)~~ Shit, I don't know where I put that...

 ### 18. What is the NIST CSF?
 Is that the same as NIST SP 800-53?
 ---

-The National Institue of Standards and Technology (NIST) [Cybersecurity Framework](https://www.nist.gov/cyberframework/new-framework) (CSF) is "...voluntary guidance, based on existing standards, guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
+The National Institute of Standards and Technology (NIST) [Cybersecurity Framework](https://www.nist.gov/cyberframework/new-framework) (CSF) is "...voluntary guidance, based on existing standards, guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
 In addition to helping organizations manage and reduce risks, it was designed to foster risk and cybersecurity management communications amongst both internal and external organizational stakeholders."
 The CSF is organized into 5 functions which consist of 104 outcome-based, risk-informed activities and requirements to help managed cyber security risk.

-It is not to be confused with [NIST Special Publication (SP) 800-53 revision 4](https://www.nist.gov/cyberframework/new-framework) which is "...a catalog of security and privacy controls for federal information systems and organizations and a process for selecting controls to protect organizational operations (including mission, functions, image, and reputation), organizational assets, individuals, other organizations, and the Nation from a diverse set of threats including hostile cyber attacks, natural disasters, structural failures, and human errors (both intentional and unintentional)."
-The controls in 800-53 are related to [FedRAMP Moderate & High SSPs](https://www.fedramp.gov/developing-a-system-security-plan/), the [Government of Canada's ITSG-33](https://cyber.gc.ca/en/path-enterprise-security) and other international frameworks and are regarded as a standard of which to base a cybersecurity program off of.
+It is not to be confused with [NIST Special Publication (SP) 800-53 revision 4](https://www.nist.gov/cyberframework/new-framework) which is "...a catalog of security and privacy controls for federal information systems and organizations and a process for selecting controls to protect organizational operations (including mission, functions, image, and reputation), organizational assets, individuals, other organizations, and the Nation from a diverse set of threats including hostile cyber-attacks, natural disasters, structural failures, and human errors (both intentional and unintentional)."
+The controls in 800-53 are related to [FedRAMP Moderate & High SSPs](https://www.fedramp.gov/developing-a-system-security-plan/), the [Government of Canada's ITSG-33](https://cyber.gc.ca/en/path-enterprise-security) and other international frameworks and are regarded as a standard of which to base a cybersecurity program off.

 ### 19. What is ISO 27001?
 ---

 "ISO 27001 (formally known as ISO/IEC 27001:2013) is a specification for an information security management system (ISMS).
-An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organisation's information risk management processes."
+An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organization’s information risk management processes."
 Like other ISO standards, NIST CSF and NIST SP 800-53, it is a top-down and technology agnostic way of performing an information security risk assessment.
 27001 does not have any true technical controls, those are in [ISO 27002:2013](https://www.iso.org/standard/54533.html), and audits are conducted as risk assessments by qualified 3rd party assessors to give you an accredited certification against ISO 27001.

 There are a lot of purported benefits to ISO 27001 (and other framework compliance) but the long and short of it is a lot of organizations (suppliers, customers, partners) require it for contractual and regulatory obligations so you are going to be stuck doing one at one point or another.
-As noted in [FAQ#16](https://github.com/jonrau1/ElectricEye#16-i-thought-you-said-that-electriceye-will-not-help-me-pass-an-audit), I took what NIST provided for these mappings, I did not pay for the Standard nor do I intend to take a look.
+As noted in [FAQ#16](https://github.com/jonrau1/ElectricEye#16-i-thought-you-said-that-electriceye-will-not-help-me-pass-an-audit), I took what NIST provided for these mappings, I did not pay for the Standard nor do I intend to look.

 ### 20. What is the AICPA TSC?
 Is that the same as SOC 2 or SOC 3?
 ---

 From AICPA: "The TSC are control criteria for use in attestation or consulting engagements to evaluate and report on controls over information and systems (a) across an entire entity; (b) at a subsidiary, division, or operating unit level; (c) within a function relevant to the entity's operational, reporting, or compliance objectives; or (d) for a particular type of information used by the entity."
-These criteria are broken into 5 different categories and aligned with COSO Principles which provided "points of focus" which are things that are important to the criteria, akin to NIST CSF Subcategories in a way.
+These criteria are broken into 5 different categories and aligned with COSO Principles which provided "points of focus" which are important to the criteria, akin to NIST CSF Subcategories in a way.

 These are not the same as a SOC 2 or SOC 3 Report, those Reports are generated from audits that you give to external parties, it gives information about how you manage data relative to 5 different Principles.
-A SOC 2 Report audit is pretty different than something rigid like ISO27002 or PCI-DSS in that your organization has to pick crtieria and related controls that meet the spirit of those criteria before being audited against it.
+A SOC 2 Report audit is different than something rigid like ISO27002 or PCI-DSS in that your organization must pick criteria and related controls that meet the spirit of those criteria before being audited against it.
 The TSC can help in that matter by giving you an idea of Criteria and the "areas of focus", I suspect the mappings were done into NIST and ISO frameworks by AICPA to help more people prepare for their SOC Reports.
-Random point to make this all the more confusing, SOC 2 comes in two flavors, SOC 2 Type I details your system and design specs relative to the 5 Principles where Type II details the operational effectiveness of your systems.
+Random point to make this more confusing, SOC 2 comes in two flavors, SOC 2 Type I details your system and design specs relative to the 5 Principles where Type II details the operational effectiveness of your systems.

 I did read through the TSC and some AICPA literature, but, it's not the most fun read.
-There are blogs like [this one from Imperva](https://www.imperva.com/learn/data-security/soc-2-compliance/) and [this one from CLA](https://www.claconnect.com/resources/articles/2018/new-soc-report-framework-addresses-emerging-risks) that go into detail about TSC, TSP, SOCs and all of that fun stuff.
-Since you have to back your Report, it may be appropiate to bring in ElectricEye mappings since you can decide to do a SOC 2 Type I report against a specific information system or environment as detailed by AICPA. **NOT THAT I WARRANT FOR THAT BY THE WAY.**
+There are blogs like [this one from Imperva](https://www.imperva.com/learn/data-security/soc-2-compliance/) and [this one from CLA](https://www.claconnect.com/resources/articles/2018/new-soc-report-framework-addresses-emerging-risks) that go into detail about TSC, TSP, SOCs and all that fun stuff.
+Since you must back your Report, it may be appropriate to bring in ElectricEye mappings since you can decide to do a SOC 2 Type I report against a specific information system or environment as detailed by AICPA. **NOT THAT I WARRANT FOR THAT BY THE WAY.**

 ### 21. Why didn't you do PCI-DSS or HITRUST CSF or HIPAA or GDPR or...?
 ---

 Don't wish that evil on me.
 If you want PCI-DSS, I would use the [Security Hub security standard](https://aws.amazon.com/blogs/security/how-to-use-the-aws-security-hub-pci-dss-v3-2-1-standard/) for it, I helped work on that when I was at AWS and it was no joke an almost year-long affair.
 PCI-DSS is an industry regulation that has its own governing board and certification process to become a Qualified Security Assessor (QSA), the audits should only be in scope for your cardholder data environments (CDE), ElectricEye has no way to differentiate and I am a QSA so...yeah, not doing that.

-HITRUST is much the same way, it is an amalgamation of stuff from the HIPAA Security and Privacy Rules, ISO, and even things like NYDFS that consists of 600+ controls and also has its own multi-day, on-site assessor training course.
+HITRUST is much the same way, it is an amalgamation of stuff from the HIPAA Security and Privacy Rules, ISO, and even things like NYDFS that consists of 600+ controls and has its own multi-day, on-site assessor training course.
 I have not attended it, I have a lot of experience with it but it is a massive control framework and the last thing you want to do as a HCLS company on the AWS Cloud is use my stupid ass mappings to pass that audit.

-As far as things the the NIST Privacy Framework, the CCPA, GDPR and other Privacy regimes I will not be touching them either.
+As far as things the NIST Privacy Framework, the CCPA, GDPR and other Privacy regimes I will not be touching them either.
 They delve into stuff like privacy-by-design, privacy engineering, how you handle data and prevent disclosures and lack in technical controls.
 HIPAA only has a few sections that go into what they call "technical safeguards", the whole Act (along with HITECH and the Omnibus) was originally 5 Titles of which Title II delved into what became known as the Security Rule, the Privacy Rule and the Breach Notification Rule.
 The HHS has issued tons of guidance about it, it has the Safe Harbor act for it and even combined the relevant sections from 45 CFR for a sort-of easy read on the aforementioned 'Rules'.
-It is highly slim on details (other than encryption) and you are better suited with HITRUST and I am definitely not a lawyer and won't be touching that.
+It is highly slim on details (other than encryption) and you are better suited with HITRUST and I am not a lawyer and won't be touching that.

-Before you ask, no, I won't be doing any Government stuff (DOD-ILA, FedRAMP, FISMA) or non-US stuff (ITSG-33, IRAP, C5, etc.) because I am a combination of unqualified and unknowledgable.
+Before you ask, no, I won't be doing any Government stuff (DOD-ILA, FedRAMP, FISMA) or non-US stuff (ITSG-33, IRAP, C5, etc.) because I am a combination of unqualified and unknowledgeable.
 All of this said, if you are qualified for any of the above *and* want to perform mappings with your independent sign-off, please reach out to me via a PR or on LinkedIn.

 ## Contributing
 ---

 I am very happy to accept PR's for the following:

 - Adding new Auditors
 - Adding new checks to existing Auditors
 - Adding new ElectricEye-Response playbooks